shah-data-scientist/HR-ATTRITION-RATE/README.md

 Similar steps apply for `Dockerfile.api`.

+### Configuration Management

+For different environments (development, testing, production), configurations are managed primarily through environment variables.

+*   **Local Development:** Use a `.env` file (not committed to version control) to set environment variables.
+A `.env.example` is provided as a template.
+*   **Deployment:** Environment variables should be set in your deployment environment (e.g., Docker Compose, Kubernetes, CI/CD pipelines) to override local settings.
+This ensures sensitive information and environment-specific settings are handled securely and distinctly for each stage.

 ## Authentication

 This project currently does not implement explicit user authentication for the Streamlit UI or the FastAPI.
 Access control would typically be handled at the infrastructure level (e.g., VPN, API Gateway, internal network restrictions).